How to containerise a third-party tool for SIP

 Please note:

-• Beside the main application we also execute two scripts: pre-start-config and post-start-config to configure the system.
-This is a pattern that you will see often when containerizing 3rd party tools: you need to write a small bash script to map the environment variables specified by the SIP specification to the config-file of the respective application.
+to configure the system.
+This is a pattern that you will see often when containerizing 3rd party tools: you need to write a small bash script to map the environment variables specified by the SIP specification to the config-file of the respective application. - You have to specify all the environment variables that you program should have access to (by default cinit doesn't pass any environment variables through to your program).

 7. Document your setup